BioHackAcademy/SyllabusDeprecated/bha6/class/1/index.md

 > PLEASE NOTE: as this is the first Bill of Materials of the Academy take note of the following:

-1. The components on this list are the bare minimum you need to build a sterile hood and compatible with the design.
+1. The components on this list are the bare minimum you need to build this sterile hood and compatible with the design.
 Please feel free to deviate from this list and change the design accordingly.
 You are expected to keep track of your hacks on your own documentation site.
 2. The suppliers that are listed all ship to addresses in The Netherlands, and some also ship abroad.
 Alternative sources are listed on the [Suppliers](/suppliers/) page.
 Whenever you find a suitable alternative, please post it in the comments at the bottom of the page.
 3. Check the stock level and shipping times of each component before ordering.
 If it takes more than two weeks, look for an alternative.
 4. Some suppliers, such as Farnell, only ship to businesses by default.
 Contact their service department to order as an individual.